BA in Mathematics

 Academic Community: Our department is a community of students that develop close and supportive relationships with one another.
 Our faculty come alongside students as mentors to facilitate the reaching of their potential.
 Class sizes are small and individual attention is abundant.

-Faculty Research: Our faculty are engaged in research in functional analysis, including ill-posed problems and operator theory as well as group theory and cohomology.
+Research Opportunities: Our faculty are engaged in research in functional analysis, including ill-posed problems and operator theory as well as group theory and cohomology.
 Work is also being done in the field of mathematical philosophy.
 Our students have the opportunity to conduct independent research with faculty for undergraduate presentations at regional mathematics conferences.
 Students also engage in summer undergraduate research opportunities (REUs) all over the country.

 Academic Enrichment: The department offers a drop-in tutoring service known as The Abelian Group for students in any mathematics class.
 Strong upperclassmen have opportunities to serve as tutors in the program.